-Once pregnant, the female stays that way for over a year, (roughly 13-14 months).
-According to IFL science, as tapirs can only produce one little calf at a time, if the populations’s number were to decline, due to hunting or deforestation, it is unlikely that they would ever recover.
+Once pregnant, the female tapir stays that way for over a year, (roughly 13-14 months).
+According to IFL science, as tapirs can only produce one little calf at a time, if the population’s number were to decline, due to hunting or deforestation, it is unlikely that they would ever recover.
 If ever there was a reason to save the trees, it’s this adorable spotty little face.
 Look how cute!

 — TC Perret (@tcperret) April 6, 2021

 white-cheeked gibbon grooming a malayan tapir pic.twitter.com/9vXXbGVJZT